grunwaldlab/aps_workshop/README.md

     -   If you choose this approach, you will need to download all three `.gfa` files from `cli_data` folder on Gitpod
     -   Simply right click and select `Download`from the options.
     -   From there, you will, one at a time, upload a graph and view each one using the downloaded Bandage program on your personal computer
-    -   First, take a look first at the nanopore assembly graph file: `xan_22-331_nanopore_flye.gfa`
+    -   First, take a look first at the Nanopore assembly graph file: `xan_22-331_nanopore_flye.gfa`
     -   Second, take a look at the SPAdes higher coverage assembly graph file: `xan_22-331_shortread_highercov_spades.gfa`
     -   Third, take a look at the SPAdes lower coverage assembly graph file: `xan_22-331_shortread_lowcov_spades.gfa`